Keijo | Carlton Hotel Singapore

 Chef Naoya Nakamura

 Born in a small town in Fukuoka, Head Chef Naoya Nakamura once aspired to be a Miyadaiku - a master carpenter preserving Japan’s cultural heritage through shrine and temple craftsmanship.
-As demand for such artisans waned, he found a new calling - one that still honored tradition but in a different form.
+As demand for such artisans waned, he found a new calling - one that still honored tradition but in a different form albeit a unique style in Japanese Cuisine.

 The Concept

-A strong testament to the menu creation is based on the profound devotion to the poetic craft of gastronomic storytelling in the creation of this Japanese restaurant and its lineage with the concept of rice' and it truly showcases the essence of Chef Naoya's remarkable culinary vision and iconic position as the culinary master in this restaurant, that draws it past strength from the former Shinji restaurant, as it aligns beautifully with it's enduring legacy of inspiring and connecting people through premium Tsumami and Nigiri offering along with a joyful culinary narrative, and a former cypress wood door taken from it's former venue, drawing a deep connection in celebrating success and tradition.
+A strong testament to the menu creation is based on the profound devotion to the poetic craft of gastronomic storytelling in the creation of this Japanese restaurant and its lineage with the concept of RICE and it truly showcases the essence of Chef Naoya's remarkable culinary vision and iconic position as the culinary master in this restaurant, that draws it past strength from the former Shinji restaurant, as it aligns beautifully with it's enduring legacy of inspiring and connecting people through premium delights showcasing Tsumami and Nigiri dishes, that is offered with a joyful culinary narrative, and the presence of a cypress wood door at the entrance (taken from it's former venue), drawing a deep connection in celebrating success and tradition.

-The menu is named after the way rice is measured, simple yet expressive, and the logo (nicely frame from a Chinese-Japanese design) is borrowed from it's inept ability to showcase the essence of continuity, of ingenuity and the holistic framework of rice and it's strong lineage with Japanese cuisine.
+The menu is named after the way rice is measured, simple yet expressive, and the logo (nicely framed from a Chinese-Japanese design) is borrowed from it's inept ability to showcase the essence of continuity, of ingenuity and the holistic depiction of the word RICE and it's strong lineage with Japanese cuisine and the concept at Keijo.

 The Menu